status-im/swarms/active/39-group-chat/README.md

 ## Summary

-Moderation of public chat groups.

-## Vision

-Users must have greater control over the content in their chat feeds to ensure a positive experience.
-We can give users that control by providing them with a suite of moderation tools.
-Our moderation tools will enable users to define their own content rules or subscribe to a moderation provider to do it for them.
-A marketplace will ultimately exist where users can choose from a range of moderation providers.
+Provide a powerful group chat with flexible moderation features

 ## Swarm Participants

 - Lead Contributor: @james
-- Testing & Evaluation:
+- Testing & Evaluation: (TBD)
 - Contributor: @themue
 - Contributor:
+- PM: (TBD)
-- UX (if relevant):
+- UX (if relevant): (TBD)

-## Requirements
+## Product Overview

-## Goals & Implementation Plan
+Users want to have a convenient and powerful group chat comparable to the market competitors.
+But beside these standard operations they want to have greater control over the content in their chat feeds ensuring a positive experience.
+We can give users that control by providing them with a suite of moderation tools.
+Our moderation tools will enable users to define their own content rules or subscribe to a moderation provider to do it for them.
+A marketplace will ultimately exist where users can choose from a range of moderation providers.

 ### Minimum Viable Product

-Goal Date:
+- Goal Date: (TBD)

-### Description

-The MVP provides users with basic moderation tools so that they can block users, filter posts with certain phrases, and reduce spam.
+- Description: The MVP provides users with basic moderation tools so that they can block users, filter posts with certain phrases, and reduce spam.

-### User Stories
+#### User Stories

 - [US 1: Blocking a user](./user-stories/us-1-blocking-a-user.md)
 - [US 2: Reducing SPAM](./user-stories/us-2-reducing-spam.md)